-Here's where the statins fit in in improving your cardiac risk:
+Here's where the statins fit in when it comes to improving your cardiac risk:

 1) For everyone: take every available non-pharmacologic opportunity to reduce cardiac risk, including weight control, a good diet, plenty of exercise, not smoking, blood pressure control, and (admittedly controversial but reasonably well-documented) moderate alcohol (i.e., at least one drink per week, but no more than two drinks per day).
-These measures will reduce your cholesterol levels, but more importantly, they'll substantially reduce your risk despite your cholesterol levels.
+These measures will reduce your cardiac risk, whatever your cholesterol levels may be.

-2) For patients with established CAD: statin therapy.
+2) For patients with established CAD: statin therapy should be used unless there is a strong reason not to.
 Note that here, statins are recommended for their risk-reduction effects essentially without regard to baseline cholesterol levels.
 Treat the risk, not the cholesterol.

 Knopp, RH.
 Drug treatment of lipid disorders.
 N Engl J Med 1999; 341:498.

 Third report of the National Cholesterol Education Program (NCEP) Expert Panel on detection, evaluation, and treatment of high blood cholesterol in adults (Adult Treatment Panel III).
 Circulation 2002; 106:3143.